SergeyR/GeekBrains/README.md

 # GeekBrains
-Test project for lesson 7
+'''Test project for lesson 7'''